cjradomski/Final-Project/README.md

 * **Zoom Meeting on Saturday, May 30 @ 7:00 pm** to give update on deliverables
 * **Zoom Meeting on Sunday, May 31 @ 7:00 pm** to go over requirements for deliverable and goals for next week
 * **Zoom Meeting on Wednesday, June 3 @ 7:00 pm** to discuss roles for the next two weeks.
 Decided to hold the same roles from previous week.
-* **Class Meeting on Thursday June 4 @ 7:00 pm** discussed during class plan to go forward with finalizing dataset, starting presentation, and discussing what visulizations to create.
+* **Class Meeting on Thursday, June 4 @ 7:00 pm** discussed during class plan to go forward with finalizing dataset, starting presentation, and discussing what visulizations to create.
-* **Zoom Meeting on Monday June 8 @ 9:00 pm** to finalize features that will be used on predictive modeling.
+* **Zoom Meeting on Monday, June 8 @ 9:00 pm** to finalize features that will be used on predictive modeling.
 Decided on "Function" column.
-* **Class Meeting on Thursday June 11 @ 7:00 pm** to share progress for deliverables due this week.
+* **Class Meeting on Thursday, June 11 @ 7:00 pm** to share progress for deliverables due this week.
 Half of visualizations are complete and final dataset has been cleaned and should be ready for modeling.
 Received feedback on segment 1 deliverables and we need to connect machine learning model to a database.
-* **Zoom Meeting on Saturday June 13 @ 7 pm** to discuss progress on data cleaning, modeling, EDA, and dashboard.
+* **Zoom Meeting on Saturday, June 13 @ 7 pm** to discuss progress on data cleaning, modeling, EDA, and dashboard.
 Correlation, Clustering, and predicitve model did not give good results with actual data.
 '16-'17 data seems to have problems and taking out that data set or looking further into data cleaning is being considered.
-Visualizations and dashboard are coming along showing appropriate trends and distribution (except for '16-'17.
+Visualizations and dashboard are coming along showing appropriate trends and distribution (except for '16-'17).
-* **Zoom Meeting on Sunday June 14 @ 7 pm** to discuss deliverables that are due.
+* **Zoom Meeting on Sunday, June 14 @ 7 pm** to discuss deliverables that are due.
 Planning to attend Tuesday class to ask how we can improve correlation and machine learning models.
+* **Zoom Meeting on Tuesday, June 16 @ 6:50 pm** to discuss roles for upcoming week.
+Bought up requirement of string connection to SQLAlchemy and was told not needed if we did data clean up in the preprocessing stage.
+* **Zoom Meeting on Thursday, June 18 @ 7 pm** to discuss deliverables that are due.
+Final touches before Tuesday's presentation mock-up.
+Planning to meet Sunday class to finalize section 3 deliverables.

 ### Roles - Segment 1 & 2
 ■ Git Hub Repository/Presentation - **Christian** <br/>